Zagaz-Private-Limited/go/services/horizon/internal/docs/developing2.md

 4. Run Horizon (pointing at your running `stellar-core`)
 5. Try Horizon queries

+Check out the [Stellar contributing guide](https://github.com/stellar/docs/blob/master/CONTRIBUTING.md) to see how to contribute your work to the Stellar repositories.
 Once you've got something that works, open a pull request, linking to the issue that you are resolving with your contribution.
 We'll get back to you as quickly as we can.